Running and jogging

 Find the perfect fit

-First, make sure your shoes fit properly.
-Bad shoe fit can cause a multitude of problems for runners - everything from numbness and burning, to blisters and painful calluses.
-Shoes that are too short can cause black toenails, while shoes that are too narrow, especially at the front, can cause pinched nerves, bunions, corns or calluses.
-Shoes that are too wide are bad, too, allowing the foot to slide around, which can lead to blisters.
+Proper shoe selection is vital to foot health - not merely the shoe brand and model, but the fit.
+Bad shoe fit can cause a multitude of problems for your feet, everything from numbness and burning to blisters and painful calluses.
+Shoes that are too short can cause black toenails.
+Shoes that are too narrow in the forefoot can cause pinched-nerve pain, bunions, corns or calluses.
+Shoes that are too wide allow the foot to slide around, which causes undue friction, which in turn can lead to blisters.
 It’s not easy to get the right fit.
 But it’s essential that you do.
 And, even when you do get the right fit, don’t forget that shoes shrink over time, particularly if you get them wet often (either from excessive sweat or precipitation).
 And while your shoes are shrinking, your feet are getting bigger and wider.
 Not overnight, mind you, but over the years your feet can expand two full sizes or more.
 Which is why you should be measured every time you buy shoes.

 Ill-fitting socks are one of the primary causes of blisters.
 Wet socks and cotton socks can also cause blistering.
 Fortunately, socks cost significantly less than shoes, so you can probably afford to experiment.
 But do make sure you try on socks with your running shoes, and keep in mind that the pair that works well in a summer 5K may not provide the same comfort during a marathon or keep your feet warm in winter.